pranav0121/Leads__Management/README.md

 - `POST /api/session/start` — Start a new lead session (returns session_id)
 - `GET /api/questions` — Get the full list of questions (for custom flows or review)
 - `POST /api/next-question` — Get the next unanswered required question after answering (for guided flows)
-- `POST /api/answer` — Log an answer to a question
+- `POST /api/answer` — Log an answer to a question (simplified: only session_id and answer_text required)
+- `POST /api/skip-question` — Allow users to skip questions without penalty

 ### 2. User Actions & Behaviors